LuanBenevides/luan-challenge/README.md

 # luan-challege
 this project has a purpose of making the luan's study more effective

-## challenger
+## challenge
-the challenger is make a system, with this features:
+the challenge is make a system, with this features:

-- login
 - sign-in
+- sign-up
 - logout
 - list of users
 - create users
 - edit users
 - delete users

+is neccessary use relacional db (can be whatever db) for this project

-## truct of user entity
+## struct of user entity

 ```
 user:{